AlexandreRio/nfo-modifier/README.md

 For now these are the supported argument :

-    --no-gui       : do not use the graphical user interface --load-profile : load a previously created profiles data file --list         : List all the profile stored in the loaded profiles data file --profile      : specify the profile to use --content      : specify the content of the nfo, it will be placed in the profile --output-file  : output file to save the nfo, so cp437 coded, if not specified the standard output will be used, in utf8 --help         : just say you use the argument --help, will display actual help soon --silent       : don't print any messages
+    --no-gui         : do not use the graphical user interface --load-profile   : load a previously created profiles data file --list           : List all the profile stored in the loaded profiles data file --profile        : specify the profile to use --content        : specify the content of the nfo, it will be placed in the profile --output-file    : output file to save the nfo, so cp437 coded, if not specified the standard output will be used, in utf8
+    --help           : just say you use the argument --help, will display actual help soon --silent         : don't print any messages
+    --create-profile : create a new profile with 5 options, like --create-profile MyProfile header.txt border.txt body.txt footer.txt
+    --delete-profile : delete an existing profile

 And the following arguments are going to be supported in the next updates :